IDHalverson/outlook-group-emails/README.md

 I built a very simple Chrome extension that checks the web page for "duplicate" emails, and hides them. :point_down:

 ## Notes
-:sparkles: - If it's heavily used, I can add more functionality later.
+:sparkles: - New features can be requested and I will try to add them.
 :information_source: - In this case, duplicate means the content in the sender and subject columns (as shown in the list of emails) are identical.
 ⚠️ This extension only works when the reading pane is disabled (or placed at the bottom).
 :pencil2: - It modifies the subject to show the total number of duplicates.